 Ancient Greece and Rome, and the ancient Mediterranean world at large, are central to Western culture.
 They have shaped the art and architecture, literature and philosophy, and also the social and political institutions of Western civilizations.

 Rice’s well-known program in Classical Studies offers courses across the entire field of Greek and Roman culture, from the study of classical languages to Greek and Roman literature and the influence of Greece and Rome throughout history.
+Download our brochure as a PDF file here.

 We offer a major that leads to a B.A. in Classical Studies as well as three different minors that allow students to pursue their interests in ancient Greece and Rome: the minor in Classical Civilizations, the minor in Greek Language and Literature, and the minor in Latin Language and Literature.